B2Big/syu99/README.md

 3. **Sleeping:** Quality rest is the unsung hero of productivity.
 A good night's sleep helps me recharge, renew, and get ready for another fruitful day of coding.

-In essence, my routine is code, eat, sleep, and repeat.
-It's more than just a schedule—it's a balanced lifestyle that keeps my passion for programming alive and drives me to strive for excellence.
+<p align="center">In essence, my routine is code, eat, sleep, and repeat.
+It's more than just a schedule—it's a balanced lifestyle that keeps my passion for programming alive and drives me to strive for excellence.</p>

 ```mermaid
 graph LR